 Do It Yourself - Basic

 Now, PowerPoint carries some of its own voice-over recording functionality.
-The ability to record voice-over for PowerPoint, at its most basic, is fairly simple.
+The ability to record voice-over for PowerPoint, at its most basic, is relatively simple.

-The next menu will be a simple recording tool.
+The following menu is a simple recording tool.
 There are three buttons here, Play, Stop, and Record.

-After completing the recording a small speaker icon will appear on-screen.
-Placing this speaker on the slide will allow for the recorded audio to be played, with a small graphical interface that controls basic Play/Stop functionality.
+After completing the recording, a small speaker icon will appear on-screen.
+Placing this speaker on the slide will allow the recorded audio to be played, with a small graphical interface that controls basic Play/Stop functionality.
 See the picture: